 The Paterson Province geological setting of the Minyari and WACA deposits is Proterozoic-aged, predominantly meta-sediment hosted hydrothermal shear, fault and strata/contact controlled precious and/or base metal mineralisation.
-The mineralisation in the region is interpreted to be granite-related.
+The mineralisation in the region is interpreted to be intrusion-related.
 Local controls on mineralisation involve variations in both the competency/hardness and chemical composition of rock units, in combination with other “discrete” structural controls.

 Drilling during 2018 revealed significant new mineralisation at the Minyari South (strike length 100m and open in all directions) and Judes (strike length 150m and open in all directions) prospects.

 The mineralisation at Minyari bears a number of similarities to the mineralisation at the Telfer deposit.
 In particular, variations in both the hardness and chemical composition of rock units, when combined with other structures, give rise to similar styles of mineralisation as that seen at Telfer.